 The reconciliation operation returns a reconciliation run ID and the status of the operation.
 Reconciliation creates user objects from LDAP in the IDM repository, assigning the new objects random unique IDs.

-2. To retrieve the users from the repository, query their IDs as follows:
+2. Retrieve the user IDs from the repository:

 3. To retrieve individual user objects, include the ID in the URL.
 The following request retrieves the user object for John Doe: